Missouri GED and HiSET Requirements

 Note: Missouri requires a $10 yearly state administration fee, in addition to the GED and HiSET test costs, which is charged when you register for your first subtest.
 This fee is collected annually, once every 12 months.
 You can take each subtest up to three times per calendar year.

 The GED Testing Service offers an official GED practice test for $7.99 per subject.
 The HiSET also offers practice tests.
-Additionally, Essential Education provides a free GED practice test and a free HiSET practice test.
-You can choose to practice one subject, multiple subjects, or all subjects.
+Additionally, you can take a free GED practice test or a free HiSET practice test through Essential Education, with the option to focus on one or multiple subjects.

 Over 20 Million Adults